-As stated in 49 CFR Part 673.23(d), RRT is establishing the necessary authority, accountabilities, and responsibilities for the management of safety amongst the key individuals within the organization, as those individuals relate to the development and management of our SMS.
+As stated in 49 CFR Part 673.23(d), RRT is establishing the necessary authority, accountabilities, and responsibilities for the management of safety amongst the key individuals within the organization.
 In general, the following defines the authority and responsibilities associated with our organization.